Ayomzy96/Ten-Ten-computers-website/README.md

 # 💻 Ten-Ten Computers — Laptop Sales Website

-A sleek and modern web application for my laptop business.
-It features a product catalogue, review system, image uploads, and responsive design.
+This project addresses the challenge of managing and showcasing a computer store’s inventory online.
+It streamlines product cataloguing, enables easy addition of new products, and improves customer access to product information.

 ---